camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 └── pom.xml (7)
 ```

-Regarding modeling building blocks, the connector provides at least one
+For the modeling building blocks, the connector provides at least one
 [connector template](./connector-templates.md) with **(1)**.

 You provide the runtime logic as Java source code under a directory like **(2)**.
-Usually, a connector runtime logic consists of
+Typically a connector runtime logic consists of

 - Exactly one implementation of a `ConnectorFunction` with **(3)**
 - At least one input data object like **(4)**
 - At least one result object like **(5)**

-To make your connector function detectable, you must expose your function class name in the
+For your connector function to be detectable you are required to expose your function class name in the
 [`ConnectorFunction` SPI implementation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html)
 with **(6)**.

 A configuration file like **(7)** manages the project setup, including dependencies.
 In this example, we include a Maven project's `POM` file.
-Using other build tools like
+Other build tools like
-[Gradle](https://gradle.org/) is possible as well.
+[Gradle](https://gradle.org/) can also be used.

 ### Connector template

 To create reusable building blocks for modeling, you must provide at least one
 domain-specific [connector template](./connector-templates.md).

-These templates define the binding to your connector runtime behavior via the following object:
+A connector template defines the binding to your connector runtime behavior via the following object:

 ```json
 {